Pyare Mohan: Synopsis

 Pyare and Mohan hear about the arrest and quickly go to Bangkok to save them.
-Soon they escape with the girls but Tony hires his brother Tiny and some henchmen who are after them.
+Soon, they escape with the girls, but Tony hires his brother Tiny and some henchmen who are after them.
 As well as the police are after them.
-After some daring scenes Tony becomes impatient with his brother Tiny, as he is stupid so he kills him.
+After some daring scenes, Tony becomes impatient with his brother Tiny, who is stupid, so he kills him.

-When hearing that they can be taken out of Bangkok, Pyare, Mohan, Preeti and Priya hide from the police and don Tony.
+When hearing that they can be taken out of Bangkok, Pyare, Mohan, Preeti, and Priya hide from the police and don Tony.
 Tony finds out about their attempt to escape and heads them off.
 Hitting bottles at Pyare and Mohan with a baseball bat, Tony hopes to kill the girls, but he is unsuccessful because Pyare and Mohan protect them.
-When the bottes run out Pyare and Mohan faint.
+When the bottles run out, Pyare and Mohan faint.
 Tony then grabs the girls and starts trying to hit them with the bat itself.
 Pyare then becomes conscious and uses the watch to awaken and find Mohan.
 The two then find Tony and start hitting him mercilessly.
-They are about to strike the last blow, when a bullet is shot.
+They are about to strike the last blow when a bullet is shot.
 The police have arrived with Tiny, who is still alive.
-He was rushed to the hospital just in time, and told the police everything about his brother's plans.
+He was rushed to the hospital just in time and told the police everything about his brother's plans.
 Tony is then arrested.

 After healing, Pyare and Mohan go to the airport to return home to India.
-While doing so they run into Preeti and Priya who tell them that they love them and want to marry them.
+While doing so, they run into Preeti and Priya, who tell them that they love them and want to marry them.